 Posted in Gardening

-Tagged 5/8 tape, 55 Gallon Barrel, conservation, drip irrigation, drip irrigation system, drip tape, Farmtek, fed, garden, gravity, JB Weld, water, watering
+Tagged 5/8 tape, 55 Gallon Barrel, conservation, drip irrigation, drip irrigation system, drip tape, Farmtek, fed, garden, gravity, JB Weld, water, water wise, watering

 When making your own compost, we find it is best to just get weird.
 Lots of people throw away things that they consider junk or garbage.
 But it isn’t.
 The winter reading Courtney and I have been doing has motivated us to capitalize on a lot of this free soil fertility.